sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/keras/inferable_quantizers/README.md

 import tensorflow as tf
 from model_compression_toolkit import quantizers_infrastructure as qi

-# Create a weights symmetric quantizer for quantizing a kernel.
-The quantizer
+# Creates a WeightsSymmetricInferableQuantizer instance for quantizing a tensor with four dimensions.
-# has the following properties:
-# * It uses 8 bits for quantization.
-# * It quantizes the tensor per-channel.
+# The quantizer uses 8 bits for quantization and quantizes the tensor per channel.
-# Since it is a symmetric weights quantizer it needs to have the thresholds.
-Thus, the quantizer also
-# uses three thresholds (since it has 3 output channels and the quantization is per-channel): 1, 2 and 3.
+# The quantizer uses three thresholds (1, 2, and 3) for quantizing each of the three output channels.
-# Notice that for weights quantization (like in this case) the quantization is always signed.
-# Also, in Keras quantizers the input rank should be given in the case of per-channel quantization.
-# Here, we expect the input's rank to be four.
+# The quantization axis is the last dimension (-1).
 quantizer = qi.keras_inferable_quantizers.WeightsSymmetricInferableQuantizer(num_bits=8,
                                                                              threshold=[2.0, 3.0, 1.0],
                                                                              per_channel=True,